 One fact that makes Delaware benefit corporations more than other states is the separate court called the Court of Chancery.
-The court uses judges, who are competent and experienced in tackling corporate issues, instead of juries like other states.
+The court uses judges, who are competent and experienced in tackling corporate issues, instead of juries like in other states.

-Delaware also has an extensive set of precedents, statutes, business cases over decades, which helps to review corporate cases fastly and efficiently.
+Delaware also has an extensive set of precedents, statutes, and business cases over decades, which helps to review corporate cases fastly and efficiently.
 Due to the predictability and stability of Delaware business laws, the legal process will be smooth, which facilitates corporations in addressing current issues and minimizing negative effects on business operations.